 This page will be updated as new information becomes available.

+In the meantime, we are trying to minimize the number of employees coming to work in support of direction from public health authorities.
 Although activity levels have dropped, the Service’s primary concern remains the physical security of the Parliamentary Precinct.
 The Service continues to secure Parliamentary Precinct buildings, all of which remain open until further notice.
 For emergency support, the Service can be reached at 992-7000.
 Please note that staff will be asked to sign in when entering buildings, as per normal practice during silent hours.

 Employees who cannot perform their duties from home or do not have access to the network may consider pursuing some online training or working on an appropriate special project (policy review, performance evaluations, work procedures, process review, etc.).
 They may consult with their manager/supervisor for further ideas on how to manage these unique situations.

 Your manager/supervisor remain your first point of contact for any questions or concerns you may have.